Quick Look At Performance Measurement

 Organizational Improvement Effectiveness

-How does your organization know if your organizational improvement projects or your process reengineering efforts are successful without the appropriate data and performance measures to demonstrate success?
+ow does your organization know if your organizational improvement projects or your process reengineering efforts are successful without the appropriate data and performance measures to demonstrate success?
 Can you imagine engaging in a diet or fitness routine without any way of knowing your rate or ultimate success?
-Can you imagine a football game between your two favorite collegiate football teams without someone keeping score, or worse, keeping track of yards and downs?
-Organizational improvements require ongoing feedback, and in today’s mobile centric business environment, immediate feedback to tell you where you are now and how well you are doing.
+Can you imagine a football game between your two favorite college football teams without someone keeping score, or worse, keeping track of yards and downs?
+Organizational improvements require ongoing feedback, and in today’s mobile-centric business environment, immediate feedback to tell you where you are now and how well you are doing.

 The challenge for today’s leaders and organizational managers is to identify the key performance indicators and measures that are essential for today’s operations and tomorrows initiatives, to capture the data in a process that maintains it’s usefulness and integrity, and then to report and examine all the appropriate data for effective decision making.
 Eliminating the inappropriate measures requires establishing effective guidelines and tools to ensure the measurement system is as effective as possible.
 At Oculus Consulting Group, we understand that the reengineering and performance measurement activities in your organization are just one attribute of an overall effective process.
 In reviewing our client’s success in process reengineering and performance measurement, we have compiled a “Top Ten” list of attributes that organizational measurement systems should use to ensure their process engineering and performance measurement will meet the organization’s effectiveness requirements.